section-engineering-education/engineering-education/content/articles/creating-a-simple-hunt-the-wumpus-game-using-python-flask-and-socketio/index.md

 - We will store the dungeon's information on the server.
 - When the player makes a move on the client-side, we emit events asking for information about the new player's position.
 - The server listens to the client, processes the player's position, and sends another event with the required information about the player's surroundings.
-- The client listens to the received information and displays it to the player.
+- The client then displays the information to the player.

 ### Project structure
-The structure of this project is similar to any other Flask project.
+This project's structure is similar to any other Flask project.
 First, we create a directory `app` for the project and add a file `wsgi.py`.

 Now, add a new file `app.py` along with two other directories `static` and `templates`.

 Under the `templates/` directory, add two files - `base.html` and `index.html`.
-Under the `static/` directory, create two more directories - `scripts` and `styles`.
+In the `static/` directory, create two more directories - `scripts` and `styles`.

-Then, create a file `main.js` under `scripts/`, and `main.css` under `styles/`.
+Next, create a `main.js` file under `scripts/`, and `main.css` under `styles/`.

 It's almost done!
 Your directory structure should look like this: